Ease your fears using tips based on cognitive behavioral theory.

 There are people who experience extreme physical and psychological distress before speaking in public.
 Some worry for weeks, even months in advance.
 Others suffer full-blown panic attacks at the mere thought of taking center stage.

 While you may assume performance anxiety is relatively rare, it's actually one of the most commonly reported symptoms among all social fears.
 According to a recent Gallup poll, about 40 percent of all adults in the U.S suffer from some degree of stage fright.

-My work leads me to speak regularly in public -- on radio, television and in front of live audiences -- and like many, I've had my fair share of jitters.
-Those who know me are surprised, since I've been a performer most my life.
-I danced professionally until my early 20s and after that I modeled and acted in TV commercials.
+My work leads me to speak regularly in public — on radio, television, and in front of live audiences — and like many, I've had my fair share of jitters.
+Those who know me are surprised since I've been a performer for most of my life.
+I danced professionally until my early 20s and after that, I modeled and acted in TV commercials.
 In fact, during those performances, I rarely felt much anxiety.
-As a ballerina everything was choreographed and rehearsed with little left to serendipity.
-As a model, there's not much to worry about after stylists finish with your hair, makeup and clothes.
+As a ballerina, everything was choreographed and rehearsed with little left to serendipity.
+As a model, there's not much to worry about after stylists finish with your hair, makeup, and clothes.
 Even acting in commercials requires little spontaneity, with the copy memorized and a director managing every precious second.
 Besides, if you messed up, there was always another take!

 Below are some tips that have reliably eased my own fears.
 They are based on cognitive behavior therapy, one of several methods psychologists use to treat performance anxiety (desensitization and medication being among others).
 CBT helps people understand their reactions to anxiety and provides ways to gain control over it.
 Here are 10 tips that I have found most helpful while speaking in public.